ChrisDuffley/stationPlaylist/addonuserguide.md

 ### Other programs in SPL suite

-In addition to StationPlaylist Studio, SPL suite includes Track Tool, Creator, and Remote VT client.
+In addition to StationPlaylist Studio (local) and Remote Studio, SPL suite includes Track Tool, Creator, and Remote VT client.
 Track Tool is typically used to set intros, define cue positions and so on for a track.
 Creator is useful if you wish to create advanced playlists such as rotations and more interesting track categories.
 Remote VT client is used by broadcasters to manage a station's playlist remotely.

 #### Track Tool